Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - Alternatively, you can use roasted butternut squash or even a small pumpkin in place of the acorn squash.

-- Salad: Like this Easy Kale Salad, Kale and Brussel Sprout Salad, or this Chopped Kale Salad with Quinoa.
+- Salad: Like this Easy Kale Salad, Kale and Brussels sprout Salad, or this Chopped Kale Salad with Quinoa.

 - A side of veggies: Such as these Easy Ranch Roasted Carrots, Roasted Mediterranean Cauliflower Rice, or Easy Green Beans with Lemon and Garlic.